actigraph/StudyAdminAPIDocumentation/sections/subjects/subject_datapoints.md

 Sleep Period Scoring
 ---
 Returns the score of a given sleep period.
-The `inBed` and `outBed` parameters are required and are supposed to denote a sleep period which has been retrieved in the Subject Sleep Periods API call.
+The `inBed` and `outBed` parameters are required and denote the start and end times of a given sleep period (retrieved in the subject sleep periods call above)

 **Request:**